Wednesday, June 28, 2023

 Tactics

 Deadeye Mouse is a classic "glass cannon" type that pumps out damage fast but falls to pieces even faster if he starts getting hurt in return.
-Against multiple foes he'll spam Blazing Away at first, switching to Shoot and Scurry to concentrate on whoever seems most vulnerable.
-If a hero displays strong defensive tricks he'll use Tricky Little Bastard to bypass them while relying on Cheese It! to minimize the damage he's taking.
+Against multiple foes he'll spam Blazing Away at first before switching to Shoot and Scurry to concentrate on whoever seems most vulnerable.
+If a hero displays strong defensive tricks he'll use Tricky Little CENSORED to bypass them while relying on Cheese It! to minimize the damage he's taking.
 He usually won't use Deadeye Shot until his Health reaches the Red zone where the self-Hinder will be minimized, although he might panic and use it in Yellow instead.
 There's really not much to running him, just a damage race between him and the PCs.

 His upgrade ramps up his damage quite a lot and lets him either spread damage around more or focus down one target faster, and his mastery reflects the fact that he's become a cartoon and increasingly thinks like one, blazing away at scenic targets to produce implausible but amusing chain reactions.